REEDLondon/inns-court/README.md

 `<ex>` to indicate letters missing for scribal reasons from the original document `<add place="above">`to indicate an insertion above the line (may also be below)

+### Editorial Markup
+* Footnotes and glosses from the printed collection are represented inline with the marked up text (rather than at the foot of a web page).
+Where dates have been implicit in the printed text (e.g., 'Last Saturday', note: 25 December 1589) they have been made explicit and marked with date tags, replacing the note (e.g., `<date when-iso="1589-12-25">Last Saturday</ab>date>`).
+* Marginal notes from original documents have been maintained in REED transcription style, so that `<note type="marginal" rend="align-left">` or "align-right" is meant to recognize that placement in the document.
+This notation is not meant for display purposes at this point.
+* Long and editorial endnotes are placed inline in CWRC-Writer.
+Where in the printed collection references within long and endnotes to other records are indicated by page number, wherever possible those interleaved notes are now recognized with a `<ref target="#">` to that/those objects within the CWRC collection.

+### Semantic Markup
+* People, places, and organizations are tagged as RDF-XML entities in CWRC; wherever possible, these entities resolve to authority files in VIAF, Wikidata, Geonames, ODNB, or similar using @corresp attribute.
+When entities also have a REED-EATS entity identifier, these entities are tagged with @sameAs attribute.
+* entities that are of value to REED London (objects, occupations, performance- and entertainer-types, etc.) are managed using taxonomies and prefixed with `taxon:` in the record object.
+* Currency is of particular interest in our work; monies are therefore tagged as `<measure type="currency" n=#">`, where the pound/shilling/pence string is replaced in the @n attribute with a cumulative calculation of pence. https://en.wikipedia.org/wiki/%C2%A3sd#Origins